tardate/LittleArduinoProjects/Electronics101/ADC/LTC2400/README.md

 I would guess that (1) and (2) are the most likely problem areas, and also the ones easiest to test further.
 I think my next steps may be to:

-1. Put the circuit on a PCB, perhaps Manhattan style over a solid ground plane
+1. Put the circuit on a PCB, perhaps Manhattan style over a solid ground plane and an independent low-noise power supply
-2. Replace the LMV324 op-amp with
+2. Replace the LMV324 op-amp with either:
-    * LT1077 precision op-amp, as the LT1077 is the part used in LTC2400 reference designs in application notes so may be assumed to be "well matched"
-    * the LT1077 has much better voltage offset and drift specifications and also a lower slew rate which may be beneficial in this application
+    * LT1077 precision op-amp, as the LT1077 is the part used in LTC2400 reference designs in application notes so may be assumed to be "well matched".
+The LT1077 has much better voltage offset and drift specifications and also a lower slew rate which may be beneficial in this application
     * another alternative is the OP07DD, as it's also been seen in precision analog front-end designs and better specs than the LMV324
     * or the AD8628ARZ as used in the Scullcom millivoltmeter design and better specs than the LMV324

-Comparing Op-amp options:
+Comparing op-amp options:

 | Measure                  | LMV324    | LT1077                 | OP07DD   | AD8628ARZ              |
 |--------------------------|-----------|------------------------|----------|------------------------|